TIBCOSoftware/tp-helm-charts/docs/workshop/aks/data-plane/README.md

 # Data Plane Cluster Workshop

-The goal of this workshop is to provide a hands-on experience to deploy a Data Plane cluster in Azure.
-This is the prerequisite for the Data Plane.
+The goal of this workshop is to provide hands-on experience to prepare Azure Kubernetes cluster to be used as a Data Plane.
+In order to deploy Data Plane, you need to have some necessary tools installed.
+This workshop will guide you to install/use the necessary tools.

 > [!Note]
 > This workshop is NOT meant for production deployment.